QinZelin/SAM-CR/README.md

 please refer to [CGNET-README.md](https://github.com/ChengxiHAN/CGNet-CD) for installing main packeges such as python, pytorch, etc.
 ## Training
 Both SAM1 and SAM2 can be applied to this framework.
 Before running the framework, the dependency packages of SAM need to be installed.
-Alternatively, the SAM source codes [SAM1](https://github.com/facebookresearch/segment-anything), [SAM2](https://github.com/facebookresearch/sam2) could be downloaded and placed in the subdirectory (SAM/).
+Alternatively, the SAM source codes [SAM1](https://github.com/facebookresearch/segment-anything), [SAM2](https://github.com/facebookresearch/sam2) could be downloaded and placed in the directory.

 Training on LEVIR-CD dataset with a 5% labeled ratio: